 Toy Story 4

-With Frozen 2 -- shockingly -- not even in the running in the Best Animated Feature category, Toy Story 4 has a real shot a taking home the trophy.
-The fourth movie in Pixar’s beloved Toy Story series is also up for Best Original Song (the infectious “I Can't Let You Throw Yourself Away”).
+Winner!
+With Frozen 2 -- shockingly -- not even in the running in the Best Animated Feature category, Toy Story 4 swooped in and took home the trophy.
+The fourth movie in Pixar’s beloved Toy Story series was also up for Best Original Song (the infectious “I Can't Let You Throw Yourself Away”).

 Watch Toy Story 4 on Amazon Prime Video here.

-The Obamas are setting the bar high: The first film produced by their production company, Higher Ground, is nominated for Best Documentary Feature.
+The Obamas are setting the bar high: The first film produced by their production company, Higher Ground, won the Oscar for Best Documentary Feature.
 Using a fly-on-the-wall approach, American Factory invites viewers to draw their own conclusions about a Chinese company’s auto-glass factory in Ohio as well as the manufacturing industry and working class as a whole.

 Watch American Factory on Netflix here.